Frequently Asked Questions – Incoming

 During your mobility, you will need to use our platform, Connect.
 Here you can find more information about it.

-If you are under 23 years old and do you need a monthly pass to go to and from Técnico you can use the following form to have a monthly pass with a student’s fare:
+If you are under 23 years old and you need a monthly pass to go to and from Técnico, please check https://drive.tecnico.ulisboa.pt/ if the Carris form is available to be filled.

 Besides European Health Insurance Card, Técnico has a Health Care area on each Campus, assisting the Técnico community with health support.